Rilsotea/README-maker/README.md

-# readme maker
+# readme file maker

 ## Description
-makesa readme file
+this project will make a readme file for a person

 ## Table of Contents
-all the things
+whatever is required for the project

 ## Installation Instructions
-no much just have inquirer
+there is no install process

 ## Usage
-answer questions and a readme is made
+would type node index.js in the commandline then answer the following questions

 ## License
     [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
     This project is licensed under the MIT license.

 ## Contributing
-do not
+no contributing will be needed

 ## Tests
-no tests needed
+there should be no test runs needed

 ## Questions
 For questions about anything involving the project contact me at: